The Cleansing of the Heavenly Temple

 At this solemn day, which occurred once each year (Leviticus 23:27), every sin had to be confessed and forsaken.
 Those who refused were on that very day cut off from the camp of Israel (verse 29).
 On that day, two goats were selected.
 One was the Lord’s goat and the other was the scapegoat, which represented Satan (Leviticus 16:7, 8).
 The Lord’s goat was slain and offered for the sins of the people (verse 9).
 Its blood was taken into the most holy place and sprinkled upon and before the mercy seat (verse 14).

 Only on the Day of Atonement did the high priest enter the most holy place.
 The sprinkled blood (representing Jesus’ sacrifice) was accepted by God, and the confessed sins of the people were transferred from the sanctuary to the high priest.
 He then transferred these confessed sins to the scapegoat, which was led into the wilderness to perish (verses 16, 20, 22).
 This is how the sanctuary was symbolically cleansed from the sins of the people, which had been transferred there by the sprinkled blood all throughout the previous year.

+In like manner, Christ will cleanse the heavenly sanctuary by removing the sins of the people before His second coming.
 When Christ our High Priest comes out of the Heavenly sanctuary, He will have His reward with Him (Revelation 22:12) for the case of all will have been decided.
 Christ will then vindicate His children in front of the whole Universe.
 And Satan, the originator of all sin, will be recognized as the scapegoat.
+And Satan will be destroyed with all his followers (Revelation 20:7-9).
 Then, the earth will be purified from sin and made new, so that sin will never rise again (Nahum 1:9).

 Check out our Bible Answers page for more information on a variety of topics.